ChiRunning into Springtime with Good Technique

 Start off Spring Training in the “Right” Foot

-Running this spring has been absolutely lovely in Asheville.
-The cool mornings are great for going running early, and the afternoon rain storms make for muggy and fun afternoon running, full of mud and mosquitos.
+Running this Spring has been absolutely lovely in Asheville.
+The cool mornings are great for going running early, and the afternoon rain storms make for a lush, green blanket of new growth covering the hillsides.

 Get aligned.
 Rather than twisting and turning in ways that might hurt your back or neck, make sure your body is aligned and pointed in the direction you want to move your body/furniture/grocery cart.
 Start with your feet and work upward.

 Don't slouch.
-It's easy to get lazy as the day wears on, as you get tired of driving carpool or folding laundry.
+It's easy to get lazy when the day wears on; as you get tired of driving carpool or folding laundry.
 Just remember to raise the crown of your head: give your neck a good lengthening and open up your chest to allow your lungs to fill with fresh air.

 Stay focused.
-When you're doing something as repetitive as washing dishes, or cleaning the floor, or running, it's easy to "forget" what you're doing, but that inattention can sometimes lead to sore muscles or pinched nerves.
-It's okay to let your mind wander every now and again, but focusing on the job at hand and moving your body efficiently will probably help you get it done faster and get it done with better results.
+When you're doing something as repetitive as washing dishes, or cleaning the floor, or running, it's easy to “forget” what you're doing.
+But, that lack of attention can sometimes lead to sore muscles or pinched nerves.
+It's okay to let your mind wander every now and then, but focusing on the job at hand and moving your body efficiently will probably help you get your work done faster and with better results.

-- Be positive.
-Maybe mowing the lawn or weeding the garden aren't your favorite weekend activities, but what a gift it is to move your body!
+Be positive.
+Mowing the lawn or weeding the garden might not be your favorite weekend activities, but what a gift it is to be in your body!
 Anytime I get a little grumpy about doing chores, I remind myself how lucky I am to be able to move my body, to have the tools to move injury-free, and the opportunity to use my body the way it was designed to move.

 Adapting only one of these ideas will help you move through your day in great shape… just imagine what it would feel like to instate all three.

 For more information on the Chi approach to movement, check out our ChiStore.